microsoft/FishStore/tutorial.md

 fishstore::core::Utility::GetHashCode(psf_id, value);
 ```

-Function `check` is used to double check if a record is visisted because of a hash collision.
+Function `check` is used to double check if a record is visited because of a hash collision.
 The standard implementation for a general PSF based property is:

 ```cpp
 inline bool check(const core::KeyPointer* kpt) {